Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 and so on.

-This behavior can be achieved however by using NServiceBus' sender and receiver side distribution features and a few modifications to the NServiceBus processing pipeline to make it partition aware.
+This behavior can be achieved by combinding NServiceBus' built-in sender side distribution feature and a few modiciations to the processing pipeline to make it partition aware.

 The remainder of this document will focus on the different techniques that can be used to configure these distribution strategies, either manually or automatically, to achieve full partition aware routing.